emilyscassidy/emilyscassidy.github.io/index.md

 ### About
 Emily Cassidy is an environmental researcher and award-winning science writer.
 Her research has been featured in _National Geographic_, _Vox_, and _NBC News_.
 Currently, Emily is a science writer for NASA's Earth Science Data Systems Program.
-She writes about NASA's Earth science data and changing cyberinfrastructure.[^1]
+She writes about NASA's Earth science data and changing cyberinfrastructure.

 ---
 ### Recent Work